cursorless-dev/vscode-parse-tree/README.md

 const { getNodeAtLocation } = await parseTreeExtension.activate();
 ```

-Don't forget to add add an `extensionDependencies`-entry to `package.json` as
+Don't forget to add an `extensionDependencies`-entry to `package.json` as
 described in
 https://code.visualstudio.com/api/references/vscode-api#extensions.

 ### Parsing a custom language

 If you'd like to add support for a new language, see the [Adding a new language](#adding-a-new-language) section below.
 Alternatively, your extension can register a custom language with this extension.
-Although this is not the preferred way to add a new language, it can convenient if you have a parser which you don't believe belongs in the main extension.
+Although this is not the preferred way to add a new language, it can be convenient when you have a parser that you don't believe belongs in the main extension.

 Parsing your own language is as simple as registering your `languageId` with an absolute path to your `.wasm` file: